HendrikStein/gwr-scoreboard/README.md

 # gwr-scoreboard
 Guinness World Record Score Board

-This app is designed to track the score for a guiness World Record tennis match
+This app is designed to track the score for a guiness World Record tennis match.